 How to Serve

-Or pour this sauce over any chicken, pork, cheese or veggie enchiladas.
+- Pour any chicken, pork, cheese or veggie enchiladas

 How to Store and Reheat